Sonoma State University, Northern CaliforniaRegister Now!

 Additional details available soon:

-Daily schedule, academic credit options, Concurrent and Roundtable programs, and more!
+Focal Session descriptions.
+Academic credit options, Concurrent and Roundtable programs, and more!

 For over 36 years, we have played a key role in defining and advancing the principles and best practices of fairminded critical thought.
 Our annual conference provides a unique opportunity for you to improve your understanding of critical thinking, as well as your ability to more substantively foster it in all aspects of your work and life.